 This issue has been on my mind for a little while.
 I have this outlined in my book, Exhibition Drill For The Military Drill Team, Vol II, and I really need to go over it here.

-There is only one way to properly mount a flag on a color team flagstaff.
+Depending on the service, there are two ways to properly mount a flag on a flagstaff.
 Because I say so?
 No, because I’ve learned through many years how a flag acts and how it is supposed to look whether carried or posted.

 Glendale has been offering flags with the hook-and-pile fasteners now for a few years and thank goodness!
 The leather tabs wore out easily.
 Here is an excerpt from paradestore.com regarding one of their American flags (emphasis mine):